-The Organization had approximately 13% and 15% of grant and contribution revenue from one donor for the years ended June 30, 2020 and 2019, respectively.
+The Organization had 13% of grant and contribution revenue from two donors and one donor for the years ended June 30, 2021 and 2020, respectively.

 NOTE G - RISKS AND UNCERTANTIES

 A substantial amount of the Organizations total revenue is derived from government grants and service contracts.
 Program revenue in excess of program expenses is typically subject to recapture under various provisions.
 Additionally, the disbursement of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and are subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability to the Organization.
 Also, a change in the funding levels could have a significant effect on operations.